pypa/hatch/docs/how-to/environment/select-installer.md

 ## Externally managed

-If you want to manage UV yourself, you can expose it to Hatch by setting the `HATCH_ENV_TYPE_VIRTUAL_UV_PATH` environment variable.
-This should be the absolute path to a UV binary which Hatch will use instead of the internal environment.
+If you want to manage UV yourself, you can expose it to Hatch by setting the `HATCH_ENV_TYPE_VIRTUAL_UV_PATH` environment variable which should be the absolute path to a UV binary for Hatch to use instead.
 This implicitly [enables](#enabling-uv) the `uv` option.

 ## Installer script alias